 At Nearsoft, we’re always looking for good people to join our ranks, responsible adults who love what they do, live our values, and will help us achieve our goals as a team and as a business.

 To achieve that, we have a somewhat lengthy recruitment process Once the process is complete we hold a “Thumbs” meeting where we decide whether or not to extend an offer to join us.
-You can read more about it in our FAQ.
+You can read more about it here.

 We provide pretty detailed feedback to all candidates we decide not to hire.
 This includes a list of books, articles, training courses, and other training material to address the specific areas we feel the candidate needs to improve.
 The recruiter in charge collects all the feedback and offers it back to the candidate.
 In some cases, the interviewers go over the feedback directly with the candidates, particularly when it comes to technology.